 Will your dining table be in a dedicated dining room, used exclusively for eating?
 Or, will it be taking centre stage in a kitchen diner or open plan space?
 Taking this into consideration allows you to choose your perfect model, from the ideal size and shape to the placement of the legs.
-If you are shopping in person, rather than online, take along a note of the relevant room or space dimensions and, ideally, some photos.
+If you visit a Raft showroom, our team of experts will discuss your requirements with you to make sure you're choosing the perfect dining table.

 How will you use your dining table?